tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4c-mondrian_part_2-cezanne_cubism_and_the_plastic_means-article.md

-# 4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

-Time to take the basic ideas I have for this new article on medium and turn them into a draft.

-**Try to keep it short and sweet -- and focused on explaining the term "plastic."**

-#### LOL as if!
-But try to stay on track!!

-# Images
+# 4c-mondrian_part_2-cezanne_cubism_and_the_plastic_means-article.md

-Images referenced are in the directory `../images/` and the names are prefixed by `mondrian_part_2-`.
+Saving the text for this article in case I somehow lose what I post to medium, or want access to the text for some other reason, as yet unforeseen.

 # The Prophetic Vision of Piet Mondrian, Part 2: Cubism, Cézanne, and the Plastic Means